elixir-wallaby/wallaby/README.md

 end)
 ```

-If a callback is passed to `find` then the `find` will return the parent and the
+Passing a callback to `find` will return the parent which makes it easy to chain
-callback can be used to interact with the element.
-Returning the parent makes it
-easier to chain find operations together:
+`find` with other actions:

 ```elixir
 page